Skip to main content

 Where do I report elder abuse in Illinois?

-Call Adult Protective Services at 1-866-800-1409 if you suspect abuse, neglect, self-neglect, or financial exploitation of an adult age 60 or older, or an adult age 18 to 59 with disabilities, living in the community.
+Call Adult Protective Services at 1-866-800-1409 if you suspect abuse, neglect, self-neglect, or financial exploitation of an adult age 60 or older, or an adult age 18 to 59 with disabilities who lives in the community.

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we will respond within 72 hours.